Picnic (1975 film)

 Picnic is a 1975 Indian Malayalam-language film directed by J. Sasikumar and produced by C. C. Baby and V. M. Chandi.
 The film stars Prem Nazir, Lakshmi, Unnimary and Adoor Bhasi.
 The film's musical score was composed by M. K. Arjunan.
 It was one of the biggest hits of Prem Nazir.

+Plot summary

+The story follows a collector, Jagat Singh, who believes in strict adherence to the law, and his son, Ravi.
+Residing in the same town are two rich and evil businessmen, Bhushan Nath and Kabza Kanhaiyalal, and their sons, Kailash and Prakash.
+Kailash and Prakash are well known in the town for rape, extortion, and murder.

+Ravi's friend Satyam, a journalist, is killed by Kailash and Prakash.
+Ravi is motivated to avenge the death of his friend and kill the duo, but is stopped by his father.